johnwise2022/johnwise2022/README.md

 ### What I'm using ? 🛠

-   I prefer Amazon Web Services & DevOps Tools.
+   Amazon Web Services & DevOps Tools are my choices.

- I like constantly learning , improving and sharing a lifestyle.
+ I like constantly learning , improving and sharing as a lifestyle.

-💬 Please contact me on LinkedIn to share about anything or produce a collaborative project, or for any help I can provide.
+💬 Please contact me on LinkedIn to share about anything or produce a collaborative project or for any help I can provide.

  ## :hammer_and_wrench: Skills